 - Directed by: Kazuhisa Takenouchi (opens in new tab)

-The 2003 anime film Interstella 5555: The 5tory of the 5ecret 5tar 5ystem, also directed by Kazuhisa Takenouchi, would be a continuation of the stories told in Daft Punk videos One More Time; Aerodynamic; Digital Love; and Harder, Better, Faster, Stronger.
+The Daft Punk videos are pretty special.
+And they've even inspired a film by the same director, Kazuhisa Takenouchi.
+The 2003 anime film Interstella 5555: The 5tory of the 5ecret 5tar 5ystem is a continuation of the stories told in Daft Punk videos One More Time; Aerodynamic; Digital Love; and Harder, Better, Faster, Stronger.

 - Released: 2006